 In Ryan Finnerty they have an experienced campaigner, that much is obvious.
 But he also moves south after an ignominious ending to his (largely successful) stint at Braehead Clan.
 To say that he has a chip on his shoulder may be a gross understatement.

 And it seems like the perfect fit.
-Here we have a coach who will be desperate to deliver what he could not in Glasgow – play-off success.
+Here we have a coach who will be desperate to deliver what he could not in Glasgow – play-off success and you can see what chance they’ve got with the latest sports betting offers from FanBet.

 Conference titles lay the foundations for a deep play-off run, but they also simultaneously increase the expectations – something Finnerty was never able to placate during his four years in Scotland.